-Figure 6: Temporal variation between the total 137Cs inventories measured at the reference sites in the Urseren Valley, where Time 0 = 2013 and Time 1 = 2015.
+Figure 6: Temporal variation between the total 137 Cs inventories measured at the reference sites in the Urseren Valley, where Time 0 = 2013 and Time 1 = 2015.
 The errors bars indicate the standard deviations of the inventories among the replicates collected at each reference in 2015.

-When following the CheSS decision tree, we investigated the variation in the 137Cs total inventories at each reference site (node 1).
+All reference sites have been investigated through the CheSS decision tree presented in section 2.2.
+When following the CheSS decision treeAs for the first node, we investigated the temporal variation in the 137Cs total inventories at each reference site (node 1).
 The replicate samples were analyzed separately only during the second sampling campaign (t1), while during the first sampling campaign (t0) only composite samples were analysed.
-Reference sites 3, 5 and 6 presented signs of high small scale variability, as expressed by CV of 48 % (Table 1).
+Thus, the approach presented in section 3.2 (Node 1) was followed, and the analysis first focused on the spatial variability measured at t1.
+Reference sites 3, 5 and 6 presented signs of high small scale variability, as expressed by CV of 48 % for all cases (Table 1).
 Such variability excluded them from any further application as reference sites without subsequent additional sampling.
-For reference sites 1, 2 and 4, the CV was between 19 - 31%.
+FAs for reference sites 1, 2 and 4, the CVt1 was between 19 - 31%.

-Passing to node 2 of the CheSS decision tree, the analysis focuses on the variation of the shape of the 137 Cs depth profile (Figure 7).
+Passing total the second node 2 of the CheSS decision tree-presented in section 2, the analysis focuses on the temporal variation-of the shape of the 137 Cs depth profile (Ffigure 7).
 Here we examined the regression between the reference depth profiles in t0 and t1.
-For the three sites with acceptable spatial variability (i.e. reference site 1, 2 and 4) the site REF4 shows sign of deposition with a regression coefficient between t0 and t1 = 1.34.
+For the three sites under investigation with acceptable spatial variability (i.e. reference site 1, 2 and 4) the site REF4 shows sign of deposition with a regression coefficient between t0 and t1 = 1.34.
 The deposition was confirmed by field observation of construction works that were conducted between the two samplings.
 Thus, after this disturbance the site is not a suitable reference site anymore.
 Among the sites with high spatial variability REF6 showed signs of erosion with a regression coefficient between t0 and t1 = 0.79.